kylejcaron/nyc_playgrounds/README.md

 # Summary

 The goal of this project is to identify areas in NYC with low playground availability and offer recommendations for intervention.

+By looking at a good model's predicted number of playgrounds and comparing it to the actual number of playgrounds per zip code, we can easily identify underserved areas of NYC.
+For instance if a *good* model predicts that some zipcode should have 10 playgrounds, but it only has 2 playgrounds in real life, that zip code is probably in need of some playgrounds.
+This is all dependent on having a good model, of course.

 I want to clear up some definitions before you go through this.